 Combustion and Distribution in Your Heating System

-The technician will then inspect the components directly involved in combustion and the distribution of fuel and heat, including the nozzle, oil lines and the heat exchanger.
+The technician will then inspect the components directly involved in combustion and the distribution of fuel and heat, including the nozzle, oil lines, and the heat exchanger.
 The nozzle is in charge of distributing the heating oil into the combustion chamber, and it must be set to conform to manufacturer specifications.
 The spray pattern must be the right size and shape to ensure complete combustion.
-Oil lines are checked for leaks, dents or kinks.
+Oil lines are checked for leaks, dents, or kinks.
 If the line runs underground, the technician must confirm it is made of coated copper or has protective tubing to prevent corrosion.
-The heat exchanger needs to receive adequate airflow in order to keep from being cracked or damaged.
+The heat exchanger needs to receive adequate airflow to keep it from being cracked or damaged.
 If the airflow over the heat exchanger is appropriate, and there are no visible signs of damage, the technician can move on to other areas.